Why Custom Orthotics Continued

 A few steps removed but nonetheless fundamentally identical to these more obvious threats to your freedom, are the losses of freedom that come with pain & loss of joint mobility.

 Not being able to engage in the activities you love is a loss of freedom.
 Not being able to connect with others the way you would like to because you have pain is a loss of freedom.
 Not being able to walk or run as far as you would like to is a loss of freedom.
 Even being able to sit comfortably and sleep comfortably are basic forms of freedom that we hold dear, often without realising until they are lost.

 Any tool that millions claim to have used successfully in supporting these forms of freedom is worth your consideration.. why?
 Simply because being able to move without pain is so important to you.
-Custom orthotics have the additional bonus’s of being supported by a good deal of scientific data, being safe; being non-invasive and being hugely cost effective in bigger scheme of healthcare costs.
+Custom orthotics have the added bonus of being supported by a good deal of scientific data, being safe; being non-invasive and being hugely cost effective in a bigger scheme of healthcare costs.

 Custom orthotics do not guarantee the maintenance of your pain free physical freedom, far from it.
 There is a lot more to managing knee pain, back pain, plantar fasciitis, etc than simply putting orthotics into your shoes and sprinting off into the sunset.
 Custom orthotics are however a key tool in the completion of that job for many of us, to the point where they have often been mistaken for a magic bullet, due to the huge relief from pain that they can bring.